Allhallowtide: All Hallows' Eve

-All Saints' Day
+All Hallows' Day

-The second day of Allhallowtide is known as All Saints' Day, All Hallows, or Hallowmas.
+The second day of Allhallowtide is known as All Saints' Day, All Hallows' Day, or Hallowmas.
 Occurring on 1 November, it is a "principal feast of the church year, and one of the four days recommended for the administration of baptism" in Anglicanism.
 In some Christian denominations, All Saints' Day may be "celebrated on the Sunday following November 1."
 All Saints' Day is a holy day to honour all the saints and martyrs, both known and unknown.
-All Hallows is "a universal Christian holy day," but it has a special importance in the Anglican Church, Roman Catholic Church, and Evangelical Lutheran churches and some other Protestant churches.
+All Hallows' Day is "a universal Christian holy day," but it has a special importance in the Roman Catholic Church, Evangelical Lutheran churches, Anglican Church, and some other Protestant churches.
 The liturgical colour of All Saints' Day is white, which is "symbolic of victory and life."
-While honouring the Church Triumphant, All Hallows seeks to especially "honour the blessed who have not been canonized and who have no special feast day."
+While honouring the Church Triumphant, All Hallows' Day seeks to especially "honour the blessed who have not been canonized and who have no special feast day."
 On All Saints' Day, many Christians visit graveyards and cemeteries in order to place flowers and candles on the graves of their loved ones.
-This is a common practice in countries such as Spain, Poland, the Philippines, as well as certain parts of the United States heavily influenced by Roman Catholicism such as Louisiana and Maryland.
-For Roman Catholic Christians, attending mass (Eucharist, Holy Communion, "Lord's Supper") is compulsory, as All Saints' Day (All Hallows) is a holy day of obligation; for members of other Christian denominations, such as Anglican Church / Episcopal Church, Evangelical Lutheran Church, Methodist Church and some other Protestant Christians, though not mandatory, attendance at worship services is encouraged.
+This is a common practice in countries such as Italy, Spain, Poland, the Philippines, as well as certain parts of the United States heavily influenced by Roman Catholicism such as Louisiana and Maryland.
+For Roman Catholic Christians, attending Mass (Eucharist, Holy Communion, "Lord's Supper") is compulsory, as All Saints' Day (All Hallows' Day) is a holy day of obligation; for members of other Christian denominations, such as the Evangelical Lutheran Church, Anglican Church / Episcopal Church, Methodist Church and some other Protestant Christians, though not mandatory, attendance at worship services is encouraged.